-\MTH 250 is a required pre-requisite for BIO 308
+^{}MTH 250 is a required pre-requisite for BIO 308

-\\These courses cannot be counted for both the Biology major and NRCM major.
+^{}These courses cannot be counted for both the Biology major and NRCM major.
 NRCM major students wishing to pursue a minor in Biology must select alternate Biology courses at the 300 or 400 level to fulfill the requirements of the Biology minor.
 These courses must be approved by the Program Director for Science in order to be attributed to the Biology minor.

-Business Administration 15 credit hours

-Prerequisites: BUS 205 and a 2.0 CG PA.
+Business Administration Prerequisites: BUS 205 and a 2.0 CG 15 credit hours SPA.

 BUS 215 Principles of Economics 3

 BUS 220 Principles of Accounting 3

 BUS 320 Principles of Finance 3

 BUS 360 Principles of Marketing 3

 MGT 340 Management and Organiz ational

 Behavior OR

 MGT 443 Leadership 3

-Chemistry 20 credit hours

-CHM 101 General Chemistry I 4

-011111111111111111111111111111111111111